Why Am I Experiencing Severe Period Cramps?

 - Endometriomas: These cysts form in women who have endometriosis.
 This problem occurs when tissue that looks and acts like the lining of the uterus grows outside the uterus.
 The tissue may attach to the ovary and form a growth.
 These cysts can be painful during sex and during your period.

 - Cystadenomas: These cysts form from cells on the outer surface of the ovary.
 They are often filled with a watery fluid or thick, sticky gel.
 They can become large and cause pain.

 - Dermoid Cysts: These cysts contain many types of cells.
 They may be filled with hair, teeth, and other tissues that become part of the cyst.
 They can become large and cause pain.

-- Polycistic Ovaries: These cysts are caused when eggs mature within the sacs but are not released.
+- Polycystic Ovaries: These cysts are caused when eggs mature within the sacs but are not released.
 The cycle then repeats.
 The sacs continue to grow and many cysts form.

 To say I felt angry was an understatement.
-I had gone through years of suffering that could have largely been avoided by much of the endometriosis being removed, or by at least being placed on prescription strength painkillers.
-Who knows how long the cyst had been there, but what I did know was I had been, and still was, experiencing all the classic symptoms of both problems.
-Yet, it wasn't until I needed fertility treatment that a doctor even suggested these possibilites.
+I had gone through years of suffering that could have largely been avoided by reducing my endometriosis or by, at least, being placed on prescription strength painkillers.
+Who knows how long the cyst had been there?
+What I did know was I had been, and still was, experiencing all the classic symptoms of both problems.
+Yet, it wasn't until I needed fertility treatment that a doctor even suggested these possibilities.

 The classic symptoms of both these conditions are listed below.